orlandokohjy/IPP_GI_Comm/README.md

 6) Click the run button on the top bar / Press and Hold Shift then Enter
 7) The user is required to input the following details of the files in the following sequence:
   * Directory to the files - where all the files are being stored

+# After running the Python script without errors, run "Copy_Paste_Macro.xlsm" in the folder which will copy and paste the output to the existing excel files as required.